Wearables Development

 Balancing Critical Constraints for Comfortable, Intuitive Wearable Devices

-People range a wide spectrum of sizes, heights and abilities, and wearables must be designed to comfortably deliver the desired function of the device while users are static, or in motion.
+People cover a wide spectrum of sizes, heights and abilities, and wearables must be designed to comfortably deliver the desired function of the device while users are static, or in motion.
 No small feat.
 This requires careful attention to fit, sizing, ease-of-use, compliance, and a host of additional critical constraints, but many of these criteria are often conflicting.
 Navigating these tricky waters requires problem solving, testing, and the collaboration of varied team members.

 Priority Designs has built experience in the category over 25 years, integrating soft and hard components with physical + digital interaction.
 As demand increases for products that sense and share data, and nudge positive behavior of wearers, our electrical + software team members are a valuable part of development that involves connectivity, often in compact, discrete applications.